Click here to view and vote for UVa winner, Stacy Malaker's 3MT Presentation in the international U21 3MT Competition!

 What is the 3MT competition?

 3MT is a way for graduate students to learn how to deliver their work to non-specialists in a short period of time, with just a single visual aid.
 UVA graduate students are invited to participate in the second annual 3MT competition by submitting a video entry.
-Students with winning entries will be invited to present as finalists for the UVA competition, scheduled for September 25, 2014.
-The winner of the UVA Live Competition will have their entry advanced to the international U21 Grand Final.
+Students with winning entries will be invited to present as finalists for the UVA competition, scheduled for Spring 2015.

 What can I gain from participating?